kangah-codes/purple/orbit/src/blog/building-purple.md

 # Into the Beta-verse 🧪

-Purple is currently available as a closed beta (not really closed, if you're interested you can grab the APK from github, or build it yourself).
+Purple is currently available as a beta.
 If you're curious to try it out, you can grab the APK from GitHub or even build it yourself from source.

 Feature wise, Purple is still very much a work in progress.
 That said, it already includes the core functionality needed to use it as a complete budgeting app (I've been using it myself for the past few weeks).
 There are still some rough edges and a few bugs I want to release into the wild and learn from.

 The goal with this beta is to gather meaningful feedback from early users, understand what’s working (and what’s not), and use that insight to shape the next phase of development.
-If everything goes to plan, I’ll move toward a public beta and eventually a stable release later this year.

 <br/>

 # What’s Next?

-We're is just getting started, in the coming months I'll be bringing Purple to the Play Store.
-Checkout the [roadmap](/roadmap) for the direction we're heading to.
+I'm just getting started, in the coming months I'll be working to bring Purple to the Play Store.
+If everything goes to plan, I’ll move toward a stable release later this year.
+Checkout the [roadmap](https://purpleapp.featurebase.app/roadmap) for the direction we're heading to.